Angeldude/builder-book/README.md

 server side rendering.

 Not bad, the book is a big rough at times with little to no explanation of what we're doing but I managed.

+to run locally, install dependencies using `yarn install` and then `yarn dev`